 All visitors (including those with mobility difficulties, and wheelchair users) can access electronic media in the gallery which enables them to view short films highlighting key features of the museum displays.

-Highlights of the displays include a full-size reconstruction of part of a Medway prison hulk, archaeological objects that visitors can touch, civic silver and regalia from Medway’s past, the most complete set of 18th-century cabinet maker’s tools in the world, a Victorian drawing room and kitchen, a large selection of paintings and prints of the area, the Dickens Discovery Room and the Rochester “Riverside Eye” camera interactive.
+Highlights of the displays include a full-size reconstruction of part of a Medway prison hulk, archaeological objects that visitors can touch, civic silver and regalia from Medway’s past, the most complete set of 18th-century cabinet maker’s tools in the world, a large selection of paintings and prints of the area and the Rochester “Riverside Eye” camera interactive.

 - Opening Hours: